Jonlysun/SASRNet/README.md

-This is the offical implementation of the paper [Space-Angle Super-Resolution for Multi-View Images](https://dl.acm.org/doi/abs/10.1145/3474085.3475244)
+This is the offical implementation of the paper [Space-Angle Super-Resolution for Multi-View Images](https://dl.acm.org/doi/abs/10.1145/3474085.3475244), ACM MM21

 # Motivation